-While formal training is usually a prerequisite for becoming an HR manager, there are other ways in which you can start a career in this direction.
+While formal training is usually necessary for becoming an HR manager, there are other ways in which you can start a career in this direction.
 You could, for example, start out as an HR admin assistant, and work your way up the corporate ladder from there.
 This will help you to gain the relevant experience that you will need to be considered for a managerial position, but in most instances, you will still be required to go for formal training before being appointed into the HR manager’s role.
-This doesn’t necessarily have to involve full-time study towards a diploma or degree — many employers will be satisfied with a skills training certificate.
+This doesn’t necessarily have to involve full-time study towards a diploma or degree — some employers may also be satisfied with a skills training certificate.

-These non-credit bearing skills courses are designed to introduce you to various aspects of HR, and to equip you with a range of the skills you need to work in an HR environment.
+These non-accredited skills courses introduce you to various aspects of HR, and equip you with a range of the skills you need to work in an HR environment.

-- Oxbridge Academy Short Course: Labour Relations Basics
+- Oxbridge Academy Short Course: Recruitment and Selection

 - Oxbridge Academy Skills Certificate: Principles of Labour Relations